-New diaper technologies make for even more choices these days.
+Plus, new diaper technologies make for even more choices these days.
 There’s the “eco-disposable” that composts (Attitude is one brand).
-And there are hybrids—cloth diapers with a disposable inner layer (the gDiaper is one that can even be safely flushed down the toilet ).
+And there are hybrids—cloth diapers with a disposable inner layer (the gDiaper is one that can even be safely flushed down the toilet).
 As well as cloth diapers that are fitted and equipped with Velcro and are supposed to be way more comfortable and effective than the old trifolds (or can be used in combination with trifolds).
 Grist posted an excellent guide to eco-diapers last year.
-It seems that there’s often a trade off between eco-friendliness and “performance.”
+In any case, it seems that there’s often a tradeoff between eco-friendliness and “performance.”

 Notably, I’ve heard—and maybe there’s a study somewhere—that cloth diapers encourage earlier potty training (less comfortable, more motivation for parents to train), so the eco and pocketbook benefit is fewer months or even fewer years of diapering.
 Sounds good to me!